 Diet & Nutrition Module

-The Diet & Nutrition module contains all the materials necessary to explain the diet principles and strategies that make the program work.
+The Diet & Nutrition module in SX12 contains all the materials necessary to explain the diet principles and strategies that make the program work.
 It has fewer materials, but it’s also pretty hefty like the Workout Module.

 Diet & Nutrition Guide 81-Page Ebook